 All businesses hold financial instruments in some form, from cash and trade receivables at the simplest end of the scale to complex derivatives at the other.

-We have gained extensive insights into the challenges presented by the new Standard and can work with you to help prepare for them.
-Review our IFRS 9 publications below to start getting your business ready for IFRS 9.
-Our series highlights the impairment requirements and classifying and measuring financial instruments as well as a newsletter on the hedge accounting requirements.
+We have gained extensive insights into the challenges presented by this Standard and can work with you to help properly account for all types of financial instruments.
+Our IFRS 9 publications below clarify many of the requirements set out in IFRS 9.
+Our publications explain not only the impairment requirements described in IFRS 9, they also provide guidance on classifying and measuring financial instruments as well what to be mindful of when adopting hedge accounting.

-To learn more about getting ready for IFRS 9, view our related content or speak to your local member firm.
+To learn more about IFRS 9, view our related content or contact to your local member firm.